 Students at the beginning stages of writing need support with vocabulary development.
 One way to give this is to have students label pictures.
 This supports English Language Learners and beginning writers in learning new vocabulary and using beginning sounds.
 Here are some benefits of having students label pictures before they start writing.

-As students label a picture they are getting practice writing the vocabulary word.
-For ELLs, they might not know what all of the objects and actions in a picture are.
+As students label a picture, they are getting practice writing the vocabulary word.
+ELLs might not know all of the objects and actions in a picture.
 Labeling helps them learn the new vocabulary that they can then use in their writing.

 Labeling a photograph or other picture is a great way to introduce a new content topic.
 Students can visually see the new vocabulary.
-You can also use pictures as a way to assess student knowledge of a content topic.
-After completing a topic have students independently label a picture and then write about it.
+You can also use pictures as a way to assess students’ knowledge of a content topic.
+After completing a topic, have students independently label a picture and then write about it.

 You can show students a picture and have them label focusing on one part of speech (such as nouns).
 Then have them use a different color or a new picture and label a new part of speech (such as verbs).

 Students can also label a picture and then sort the words into different parts of speech or other categories.

 PWIM is a strategy that was first developed by Emily Calhoun in 1999.
 The original strategy has ten steps that start with labeling objects and actions in a picture.
 Students then classify the words and form sentences and then paragraphs.